ahmxdd/DNA-Sequence-Classification-CNN/README.md

 # DNA Sequence Classification using Convolutional Neural Networks

-This project uses a Convolutional Neural Network (CNN) to classify DNA sequences into different categories (promoter regions, coding sequences, or regulatory elements).
+This project uses a Convolutional Neural Network (CNN) to classify DNA sequences as promoters or non-promoters using the "Molecular Biology (Promoter Gene Sequences)" dataset from the UCI Machine Learning Repository.

 ## Requirements
 - Python 3.7+